Skip to content

 ' '

-remove_whitespace bool
+remove_whitespace Optional[bool]

 If True, remove extra whitespace between text after tags are removed.